Siege of Albazin: Background

 After the Battle of Hutong (1658), the Russians made no formal attempt to gain control of the Amur River valley.
-However they did actively compete with the Manchus for the allegiance of nearby peoples.
-In 1667, the Hamnigan Buryat leader Gantimur refused a Qing request to join them in military operations against the Russians and went over to the other side.
-The Qing tried to win him back with gifts, and when that didn't work, demanded that the Russians extradite him, which also didn't work.
+However, they did actively compete with the Manchus for the allegiance of nearby peoples.
+In 1667, the Hamnigan Buryat leader Gantimur refused the Qing request to join them in military operations against the Russians and went over to the other side.
+The Qing tried to win him back with gifts, and when that did not work, demanded that the Russians extradite him, which also did not work.
 The Qing were unable to immediately mount a military expedition against the Russians at this time due to being hampered by a lack of supplies in the Amur region.

-Russian territory west of Lake Baikal was consolidated in 1661 with the foundation of Irkutsk, however expansion south was halted in 1663 with a defeat in Uriankhai territory.
+Russian territory west of Lake Baikal was consolidated in 1661 with the foundation of Irkutsk; however, expansion south was halted in 1663 with a defeat in Uriankhai territory.
 Russian migration into the area also intensified with the relocation of exiles from Lithuania and Poland.
 From these exiles came the Polish Nikifor Chernigovsky, who in 1665 murdered his guards at Ilimsk, and fled with a gang of escaped prisoners to Albazin, where they rebuilt the fort.
 While technically a refugee, Chernigovsky collected tribute from the local peoples and sent part of it to the authorities in Nerchinsk.
 In 1672, the Russian authorities in Nerchinsk formally claimed Albazin.
 Chernigovsky was captured and sent back to Moscow, where he was pardoned and sent back to the Amur.
 Unlike other parts of the Russian Far East, Albazin's lands were fertile and the fort quickly grew to a settlement with buildings multiplying and farms spreading throughout the valley.

 Qing presence in the region also expanded in the 1680s with the construction of forts at Aigun and Mergen, and a dock at Girin.
 An office was set up at Butha to administrate the hunter gatherers of the Greater and Lesser Khingan ranges.

 Siege of 1685

-In June 1686, Langtan led a force of 3,000 Qing soldiers to lay siege on Albazin, which was held by some 450 men led by Alexei Tolbuzin.
+In June 1686, Langtan led a force of 3,000 Qing soldiers to lay siege on Albazin, which was held by approximately 450 men led by Alexei Tolbuzin.
 According to Russians sources, the Qing had a "great might of guns" and even more powerful cannons than the Hongyipao, called "miraculous-power general cannons".
 More than a hundred Russians died from bombardment on the first day of the siege.
-The Russian side surrendered the next day and were allowed to leave for Nerchinsk, however many Russians decided to defect to the Qing instead.
+The Russian side surrendered the next day and was allowed to leave for Nerchinsk; however, many Russians decided to defect to the Qing instead.
 Albazin and the nearby villages and the monastery were razed, but for some reason the crops were left untouched.